Fennel — Nutrients, Health Benefits, And Shopping Tips

 How to store fennel

-Fresh fennel should be stored in the refrigerator’s crisper drawer.
-Wrap it in a damp paper towel and place it in a plastic bag to maintain freshness.
-Properly stored, fennel can last up to a week.
+Fresh fennel should be kept in the crisper drawer of your refrigerator.
+Wrap it in a slightly damp paper towel and place it inside a plastic bag to help preserve its freshness.
+When stored correctly, fennel can remain good for 7-10 days.

-Excess moisture can cause fennel to become soggy.
-It’s important to keep it dry before storage.
-Avoid placing it near ethylene-producing fruits to prevent premature ripening and spoilage.
+Excess moisture can lead to a soggy texture, so it's essential to ensure it is dry before storage.
+Keep it away from fruits that produce ethylene to avoid early ripening and spoilage.

 ✅ Extra Tip